-A New Kind of Companionship: The Story of Nancy Anderson
+A New Kind of Companionship: Nancy’s Story

-Nancy Anderson’s husband died in 1999, but she still feels his presence in the large house where they raised a family together.
+Nancy’s husband died in 1999, but she still feels his presence in the large house where they raised a family together.

 They met when she was in her 30s and teaching nursing at the University of Pittsburgh.
 When they married, she gained not only a spouse, but his four teenage children.